European Parliament Calls for Abolition of Pakistan’s “Blasphemy” Law

 A resolution adopted by the European Parliament has called for the abolition of Pakistan’s controversial “blasphemy” law.

-The resolution also calls upon the European Commission and European External Action Service to review Pakistan’s GSP+ status, a status which waives tariffs on European Union imports from Pakistan.
+The resolution also calls upon the European Commission and European External Action Service to review Pakistan’s GSP+ status, a status that waives tariffs on European Union imports from Pakistan.

 This status is subject to whether countries such as Pakistan properly implement international conventions relating to human rights.